apioo/psx-website/docs/api.md

 ## Usage

-The root model object is called a `Specification` which then contains a `ResourceCollection` and `DefinitionsInterface`.
-The `ResourceCollection` contains all available metadata of your endpoints and the `DefinitionsInterface` contains the available schemas.
+The root model object is called a `Specification` which then contains a resources and definitions.
+The resources contain all available metadata of your endpoints and the definitions represent the available schemas.

 ### Framework